How I got here...

 My healing began and flourished because I reached out to others for support and guidance.

 I was fearless about going to a therapist after my brother died to heal my chasm of pain.
 I spent a week at a buddhist retreat with my niece to expand on my understanding of life, and death.
 I leaned into my family and faith community for support.
 I read dozens of books on death and dying, attended lectures and spoke with experts in the field.
-I sought to learn from my grief.
+I sought to learn from my grief, researching and taking classes.
 I would talk with people about their grief and in doing so I became aware that I was developing a unique gift for helping others transcend grief as I had transcended mine.

-Experiencing so many deaths made me recognize how critically important it is to prepare for end of life before a health crisis occurs, while we are still healthy in mind and body.
+Experiencing so many deaths made me recognize how critically important it is to prepare for end-of-life before a health crisis occurs, while we are still healthy in mind and body.

-After my brother’s death, my husband and I updated all our documents and discussed our end of life wishes together.
+After my brother’s death, my husband and I updated all our documents and discussed our end-of-life wishes together.
 We know we will need to continue to have this conversation as our age and health changes.
 I have become an outspoken advocate for encouraging others to do the same.

 Throughout these cumulative experiences in my life, people have gravitated to me to share their struggles dealing with paperwork, personalities, or finding and sorting belongings.
 They describe the heavy burden they feel to make progress without a clear idea of where and how to start.
 But even that is not the central issue.